LLNL/sundials/doc/cvode/examples/source/c_serial.rst

 This program solves the two separate sample problems both with BDF methods, using the built-in Newton iteration for their nonlinear solvers.
-Both use the SUNLINSOL_DENSE linear solver module via the CVode interface.
+Both use the SUNLINSOL_DENSE linear solver module via the CVLS interface.
 Additionally, this example only advances one step in time using CV_ONE_STEP, for both problems.
 The second problem is run twice, once explicitly, and once via CVODE autonomously.